 - “Therapy Animals”: Therapy Animals are animals involved in Animal Assisted Interventions.
 These definitions were derived from Pet Partners.

 NMSU maintains an environment designed primarily for the support of the university’s education, research, and public service missions.
-Animals are permitted on university premises, in accordance with applicable law and this Rule which requires the owner and the handler to be fully responsible for the animal’s control, care and maintenance.
+Animals are permitted on University Premises, in accordance with applicable law and this Rule which requires the Owner and the Handler to be fully responsible for the animal’s control, care and maintenance.
 Students and employees may be subject to disciplinary action for failure to control or clean up after their animal, regardless of the damages caused, if any, and in accordance with applicable university policy, rules and procedures.
-If any provision in this section conflicts with legal requirements or policies in Sections E. 2. or E. 3. below relating to service animals and/or emotional support animals, those provisions shall govern.
+If any provision in this section conflicts with legal requirements or policies in Part 5, section B or C below relating to Service Animals and/or Emotional Support Animals, those provisions shall govern.

-The owner/handler or other person in custody of a companion or other assistive animal on university premises shall:
+- Owner/Handler Responsibilities: The Owner/Handler or other person in custody of a companion or other assistive animal on University Premises shall:

 - Comply with this Rule and all applicable federal, state, or local laws and regulations pertaining to animal control, including current vaccination and licensure;